American Academy of Arts and Sciences

 Thomas E. Starzl, elected 1971

-Thomas E. Starzl, MD, PhD, received a master's degree in anatomy in 1950 and in 1952 earned a doctoral degree in neurophysiology and a medical degree with distinction from Northwestern University Medical School.
-He served on the faculty of the medical school from 1958 to 1961 and joined the University of Colorado School of Medicine as an associate professor in surgery in 1962.
-He was known as the father of transplantation, and performed the first successful liver transplant in 1967 at the University of Colorado.
-Starzl conducted the first multiple organ transplant in 1983, the first heart and liver transplant in 1984, and the first liver and intestine transplant in 1990.
-In 1980 he introduced the anti-rejection medications, anti-lymphocyte globulin and cyclosporine.
-He was instrumental in developing tacrolimus, a drug that significantly increased survival rates in transplantation patients.
+Thomas E. Starzl, MD '52, PhD '52, and faculty member at Northwestern (1959-61), known as the father of transplantation, performed the first successful liver transplant in 1967 at the University of Colorado.
+Starzl also conducted the first multiple organ transplant in 1983, the first heart and liver transplant in 1984 and the first liver and intestine transplant in 1990.
+In 1980, he introduced the anti-rejection medications anti-lymphocyte globulin and cyclosporine.
+He was instrumental in developing tacrolimus, a drug that significantly increased post-transplantation survival rates.

 Edwin Taylor, elected 1991

-Edwin Taylor, PhD, adjunct professor in Cell and Molecular Biology at Northwestern University Feinberg School of Medicine, studied the molecular mechanisms for the movements of cells and made significant contributions to the biochemistry of muscle contraction and cytoskeletal research.
-He discovered several molecular cell motors, some of which assist in the motility of certain white blood cells.
-Taylor also showed how actin and myosin induce movement in non-muscle cells.
+Edwin Taylor, PhD, made significant contributions to understanding the biochemistry of muscle contraction and cytoskeletal research.
 His investigations provided the first kinetic model describing how molecular motors convert chemical energy into mechanical force.
+He discovered several molecular cell motors, some of which assist in the motility of certain white blood cells, and showed how actin and myosin induce movement in non-muscle cells.

 Laszlo Lorand, elected 1998

-He is editor and co-editor of several books, and author and co-author of more than 200 scientific publications.
-His research focused on cell migration and wound healing.
-With his collaborators, he made the fundamental discoveries that laid the foundation for the molecular understanding of the clotting of fibrinogen in blood.
+Laszlo Lorand, PhD, and his collaborators made discoveries that laid the foundation for the molecular understanding of the clotting of fibrinogen in blood.
 This led to the reconstruction of the physiological process as well as to the diagnosis of unusual bleeding disorders.
-His work served as a foundation for studying protein cross-linking in aging cells.top
+His work served as a foundation for studying protein cross-linking in aging cells.
+He was the first director of a National Institutes of Health-funded Biochemistry Training Program and is a founding member of the Department of Cell & Developmental Biology.

 Robert F. Furchgott, elected 2000

-Robert Furchgott, PhD ’40, graduated Northwestern University Medical School with a PhD in biochemistry in 1940.
-In 1978, he discovered a substance in endothelial cells that relaxes blood vessels, calling it endothelium-derived relaxing factor (EDRF).
-He later determined that EDRF was nitric oxide and identified the role that nitric oxide plays in the regulation of cardiovascular function.
-He received the Nobel Prize in Physiology or Medicine in 1998, which he shared with Louis J. Ignarro and Ferid Murad for “their discoveries concerning nitric oxide as a signaling molecule.”
-Furchgott’s discoveries have helped scientists understand and find new treatments for cardiovascular diseases and other conditions ranging from immune disorders to memory loss, pulmonary disease, and erectile dysfunction.
+Robert Furchgott, PhD ’40, received the Nobel Prize in Physiology or Medicine in 1998, which he shared with Louis J. Ignarro and Ferid Murad for “their discoveries concerning nitric oxide as a signaling molecule.”
+Furchgott’s discoveries have helped scientists understand and find new treatments for cardiovascular diseases and other conditions ranging from immune disorders to memory loss, pulmonary disease and erectile dysfunction.

 Patricia Spear, elected 2003

-Patricia Spear, PhD, professor emeritus in Microbiology-Immunology, identified the mechanisms of the herpes simplex virus types 1 and 2 to enter cells, in addition to characterizing cell surface carbohydrates and proteins required for penetration of human cells and viral spread by cell-cell fusion.
-She studied cell tropism and pathogenesis as determined by differential expression of multiple viral receptors in different cell types and the ability of viral strains to use different receptors for entry.
+Patricia Spear, PhD, identified the mechanisms the herpes simplex virus types 1 and 2 use to enter cells.
+She also characterized the cell surface carbohydrates and proteins require for penetration of human cells and viral spread by cell-cell fusion.
+She is professor emeritus in Microbiology-Immunology.

 Gary Borisy, elected 2004

-Gary Borisy, PhD, adjunct professor in Cell and Molecular Biology, was associate vice president for research and the Leslie B. Arey Professor of Cell and Molecular Biology at Northwestern University Feinberg School of Medicine.
-He joined Northwestern in 2000.
-In 1965, Borisy discovered the protein tubulin, which comprises a key part of the cell's cytoskeleton.
-He provided important insights into chromosome movement and the role of the protein actin, a major component of cell motility; and the dynamics of microtubules, filaments that help direct cell division.
+In 1965, Gary Borisy, PhD, discovered the protein tubulin, which comprises a key part of the cell's cytoskeleton.
+He provided important insights into chromosome movement and the role of the protein actin, a major component of cell motility, and the dynamics of microtubules, filaments that help direct cell division.
+Borisy, now an adjunct professor, was previously associate vice president for research and the Leslie B. Arey Professor of Cell & Developmental Biology.

 J. Larry Jameson, elected 2004